 It depicted Riverside as having a single grass north/south runway, with an airport circle marking & a single hangar on the northeast side.

 There were no aircraft visible on the field.

-The only aeronautical chart depiction which has been located of Riverside Airport was on the 1965 Boston Sectional Chart.
+The last aeronautical chart depiction which has been located of Riverside Airport was on the 1965 Boston Sectional Chart.